girlscriptsiliguri/Web-Dev-Bootcamp/README.md

 # Web-Dev-Bootcamp
-## Submit your projects with the main folder with your full name and the contents in it
+### Submit your projects with the main folder named as your full name and the contents in it